erikyao/erikyao.github.io/_posts/2015-04-08-cpp-inheritance-virtual.md

 - `operator=`
 	- other operators are automatically inherited into a derived class

-## <a name="public-protected-private-inheritance"></a>1.2 public inheritance vs. protected inheritance vs. private inheritance
+## 1.2 public inheritance vs. protected inheritance vs. private inheritance

 [Difference between private, public, and protected inheritance](http://stackoverflow.com/a/1372858) 讲的很清楚：